Data compression in Java

 Advanced uses: understand the compression algorithm

-For more advanced cases, it can help to know a little about how the compression algorithm works.
-We'll take an how the Deflater works in broad terms.
+For more advanced cases, it can help to know a little about how the

-Written by Neil Coffey.
+Editorial page content written by Neil Coffey.
 Copyright © Javamex UK 2021.
 All rights reserved.